 Check out your new contract and see whether PMI is included in your package if you’re relocating with work to Dubai.
 If not, seek your own medical cover – this is gradually becoming compulsory for expats, with access to the limited benefits of the health card likely to be withdrawn completely before long.

-Those resident in Abu Dhabi, however, benefit from comprehensive health cover paid for jointly by the government and employers.
-You’ll either be granted local, international or both types of health insurance, with the onus being on you to then extend this cover to family if they’re not already covered as part of your package.
-Basic medical and dental cover is normally requisite, and cover for eye issues is normally an extra you’ll have to fork out for.
+Residents in Abu Dhabi, however, benefit from comprehensive health cover paid for jointly by the government and employers.
+You’ll either be granted local, international or both types of health insurance, with the onus being on you to then extend this cover to the family if they’re not already covered as part of your package.
+Basic medical and dental coverage is normally requisite, and cover for eye issues is normally an extra you’ll have to fork out for.